BondCrypto/Repo-for-article-drafts/2019-12-30-p2p-validator-looking-back-looking-forward.md

 We will also **focus on making staking as simple, secure and attractive as possible**.
 For us being a reliable validator is a key business activity.
 Our focus here is on slashing risk minimization and active participation in governance of various platforms.

 **Non-custodial staking** allows every user to be in control of their assets eliminating risks associated with third parties and **represents the safest way of participating in the ecosystem, especially for big investors**.
 Our goal is to simplify interactions with hardware wallets by UI and be competitive in terms of various complementary services.
+Today, only at [p2p.org](https://p2p.org) you can delegate ATOM, KAVA and XTZ with ledger in one place using our simple delegation tool.

 As of today, we provide validation services for 15 networks including testnets and **plan to support more groundbreaking projects** that have competitive advantages and a clear go-to market strategy.
 The process of making decisions about joining a network is complex as our resources and ability to add sufficient value are limited.
 As part of this, we are closely watching the development of [Dfinity](https://dfinity.org/), [NuCypher](https://www.nucypher.com/), [Telegram Open Network](https://test.ton.org/tblkch.pdf), [Polkadot Network](https://polkadot.network/), and projects emerging in the Cosmos ecosystem.
 We have also joined [Chainlink](https://chain.link/) as a node operator to improve decentralization of an oracle network and help solving the lack of real-world data for smart-contracts.